badsectorlabs/ludus/docs/docs/updating.md

 ## Updating the Ludus client

-Download the client [release binary](https://gitlab.com/badsectorlabs/ludus/-/releases) (or build from source) of the version you wish to update to.

 <Tabs groupId="operating-systems">
   <TabItem value="linux" label="Linux">
 The same installer script used to install the server/client will update the client on a Linux machine.